Molecular-scale electronics: Rectifiers (diodes)

 Hydrogen can be removed from individual tetraphenylporphyrin (H_{2}TPP) molecules by applying excess voltage to the tip of a scanning tunneling microscope (STAM, a); this removal alters the current–voltage (I–V) curves of TPP molecules, measured using the same STM tip, from diode-like (red curve in b) to resistor-like (green curve).
 Image c shows a row of TPP, H_{2}TPP and TPP molecules.
 While scanning image d, excess voltage was applied to H_{2}TPP at the black dot, which instantly removed hydrogen, as shown in the bottom part of d and in the re-scan image e.
 Such manipulations can be used in single-molecule electronics.

 Molecular rectifiers are mimics of their bulk counterparts and have an asymmetric construction so that the molecule can accept electrons in one end but not the other.
+Aviram and Ratner proposed Donor-bridge-Acceptor structure to mimic a semiconductor p-n junction.
 The molecules have an electron donor (D) in one end and an electron acceptor (A) in the other.
 This way, the unstable state D^{+} – A^{−} will be more readily made than D^{−} – A^{+}.
 The result is that an electric current can be drawn through the molecule if the electrons are added through the acceptor end, but less easily if the reverse is attempted.